irfansofyana/sheets-api/README.md

 ## Limitations

 Below are some existing limitations:
-- API is not giving the proper HTTP status in response header due to technical limitation on AppScript. fOR error handling on the client side, user need to check it from the response body.
+- API is not giving the proper HTTP status in response header due to technical limitation on AppScript.
+For error handling on the client side, user need to check it from the response body.

 ## Roadmaps